Should I Repair or Replace My Beat Up Car?

 Selling your car through an online car buyer can be fast, easy, but sometimes impersonal.
 Be careful of scams and only exchange money if you're comfortable.
 Don't accept any odd forms of payments other than cash or a cashier's check that you can verify passes through a teller's hand at the time of sale, meaning it's best to meet at a bank.

-If you are in the Phoenix Metro area and want a no-hassle cash offer on an old, wrecked, unwanted, salvage or burned car, SUV, van or truck, give us a call at I Buy Junk Cars.
+If you are in the Phoenix Metro area and want a no-hassle cash quote for an old, wrecked, unwanted, salvage or burned car, SUV, van or truck, give us a call at I Buy Junk Cars.
 480-771-8290.